Skip to main content

 • Multispectral imaging system based on electron-multiplying CCD for fluorescence and reflectance imaging of samples

-We are located at the Department of Physics in Lund.
+We are located at the Department of Physics and the Department of Chemistry in Lund.

 In-house expertise